zamai/karpenter/kwok/README.md

 ```

 ## Notes

+### ServiceMonitor Support

+For Kind clusters, ServiceMonitor functionality requires Prometheus Operator to be installed.
+The `make apply-with-kind` target disables ServiceMonitor by default to avoid dependency issues.
+If you need ServiceMonitor functionality for monitoring Karpenter metrics:

+1. Install Prometheus Operator: `./hack/install-prometheus.sh`
+2. The ServiceMonitor will automatically be enabled for monitoring Karpenter metrics

+### Provider-Specific Labels

 The kwok provider will have additional labels `karpenter.kwok.sh/instance-type`, `karpenter.kwok.sh/instance-size`,
 `karpenter.kwok.sh/instance-family`, `karpenter.kwok.sh/instance-cpu`, and `karpenter.sh/instance-memory`.
 These are
 only available in the kwok provider to select fake generated instance types.
 These labels will not work with a real